JohnDDietrich/GISMontenegro/README.md

 <h2>Description</h2>
-This project consists of using a DEM and water bodies vector files to model habitat for a theoretical organism occuring in Montenegro.
+This project consists of using a DEM and water bodies vector files to model habitat for a hypothetical organism occuring in Montenegro.
+This hypothetical organism has habitat requirements that limit its' range to areas above 1500m within 1km of water.
 <br />